- Ready to enrol?

 To register for classes:

-- Select the classes you require by ticking the checkbox in the coloured class time on the grid, and click 'Save'.
+- Select the classes you require from the timetable the grid, and click 'Save'

-- Change your class registration by clicking on the 'Change' icon alongside the topic details, at any time up until the last day to add or withdraw from topics.
+- You can change your class registration by clicking on the 'Change' icon alongside the topic details, at any time up until the last day to enrol in topics and register in classes: typically the Friday of week 2 each semester

 Some topics may not have timetabled classes, eg. online classes or external study, in which case the commend alongside the half full or empty hourglass will state that a number of classes are not available.
 Note: an hourglass may not appear full if there is an optional activity in which you have chosen not to register.